AmigaAbattoir/nova-actionscript3/README.md

 More details about ActionScript 3 for Nova are in the [actionscript3.novaextension README.md](actionscript3.novaextension/README.md)

 Currently a work in progress.
-Issues work, and some features like Jump to Definition work occasionally.
+Issues work, completion, hovers and some features like Jump to Definition work (occasionally).

 # Syntax check